typedb/typedb-docs/09-query/01-match-clause.md

 [tab:end]
 </div>

-This matches all concept types that own `name` as their attribute.
+This matches all concept types that own `title` as their attribute.

 ## Examples
 To see some `get` queries powered by complex and expressive `match` clauses, check out the [examples of querying a sample knowledge graph](/docs/examples/queries).